tom-choi/stable-diffusion-webui-remove-metadata/README.md

-# stable-diffusion-webui-extension-templates
+# stable-diffusion-webui-remove-metadata

-a template of stable-diffusion-webui extension for understand and develop  quickly
+This is a simple extension for stable-diffusion-webui.

+## How to use

+1. Clone this repo to `extensions` folder.
+2. Restart webui.

 ## basic design
 ```